readmapping/alfalfa/readme.txt

 Usage:
 	./alfalfa  COMMAND [options] -x <reference-file> [-U <query-file>] [-1 <upstream mates> -2 <downstream mates>] [-S ouput-file]

-Command should be one of the following: index         build the index for given <reference-file>
+Command should be one of the following: " << endl;
-  aln           map the reads from <query-file> to the index build for <reference-file>
+    index                       build the index for given <reference-file> and save to disk this command is not necessairy for mapping, as aln can first construct the index aln                         map the reads to the index build for <reference-file>

-  		if no output file is specified, output is written to <query-file>.sam check         contains several commands for summarizing the accuracy of an output SAM file (for advanced users only)
+call alfalfa COMMAND --help [or -h] for more detailed information

 index COMMAND
 -------------